treeverse/lakeFS/docs/understand/roadmap.md

 There are 3 big shifts in design:

-1. Using the underlying object store as a source of truth for all committed data.
-We do this by storing commits as RocksDB SSTable files, where each commit is a “snapshot” of a given repository, split across multiple SSTable files that could be reused across commits.
+1. ~~Using the underlying object store as a source of truth for all committed data.
+We do this by storing commits as RocksDB SSTable files, where each commit is a "snapshot" of a given repository, split across multiple SSTable files that could be reused across commits.~~
+1. ~~Expose metadata operations as part of the OpenAPI gateway to allow other client types (e.g., Hadoop FileSystem) except for the S3 gateway interface~~
+1. Implement a pluggable ref-store that allows storing references not (only) on PostgreSQL

+### Implement a pluggable ref-store that allows storing references not (only) on PostgreSQL

+Make the ref-store (component storing branch references and uncommitted entries) a pluggable component.
+This would allow the following:

+1. Simpler quickstart using only an object store: allow running lakeFS without any dependencies.
+This ref-store will use the underlying object store to also store the references.
+For S3 (or any object store that doesn't support any native transaction/compare-and-swap semantics) this will be available only when running in single-instance mode.
+This is still beneficial for running lakeFS in POC or development mode, removing the need to run and connect multiple Docker containers.
+1. Will allow easier production setup.
+A PostgreSQL option will still be available of course, but additional implementations will also be possible: running lakeFS as a Raft consensus group, using an external DB such as MySQL or using a managed service such as DynamoDB that lakeFS will be able to manage itself
-1. Removal of PostgreSQL as a dependency: scaling it for very high throughput while keeping it predictable in performance for different loads and access patterns has a very high operational cost.
+1. Scaling RDBS for very high throughput while keeping it predictable in performance for different loads and access patterns has a very high operational cost.
-1. Extract metadata operations into a separate service (with the S3 API Gateway remaining as a stateless client for this service).
-Would allow for the development of “native” clients for big data tools that don’t require passing the data itself through lakeFS, but rather talk directly to the underlying object store.

-The change will be made gradually over (at least) 3 releases:

-### ~~lakeFS On The Rocks: Milestone #1 - Committed Metadata Extraction~~ Done
-{: .no_toc }
-The initial release of the new lakeFS design will include the following changes:
-1. Commit metadata stored on S3 in [SSTable format](https://blog.lowentropy.info/topics/deep-into-rocksdb/sstable-format-blockbased)
-1. Uncommitted entries will be stored in PostgreSQL
-1. Refs (branches, tags) will be stored in PostgreSQL

-This release doesn't change the way lakeFS is deployed or operates - but represents a major change in data model (moving from legacy MVCC data model, to a Merkle tree structure, which brings lakeFS much closer to Git).

-While there's still a strong dependency on PostgreSQL, the schema and access patterns are much simpler, resulting in improved performance and reduced operational ovearhead.

-### lakeFS On The Rocks: Milestone #2  - Metadata Service
-Extracting metadata into its own service:
-1. [gRPC](https://grpc.io/) service that exposes metadata operations
-1. S3 gateway API and OpenAPI servers become stateless and act as clients for the metadata service
-1. Native [Hadoop Filesystem](http://hadoop.apache.org/docs/stable/api/org/apache/hadoop/fs/FileSystem.html) implementation on top of the metadata service, with [Apache Spark](https://spark.apache.org/) support (depends on Java native SDK for metadata server below)

-### lakeFS On The Rocks: Milestone #3 - Remove PostgreSQL
-Removing PostgreSQL for uncommitted data and refs, moving to [Raft](https://raft.github.io/):
-1. Turn the metadata server into a Raft consensus group, managing state in [RocksDB](https://rocksdb.org/)
-1. Remove dependency on PostgreSQL
-1. Raft snapshots stored natively on underlying object stores

 This release will mark the completion of project **["lakeFS on the Rocks"](https://docs.google.com/document/d/1jzD7-jun-tdU5BGapmnMBe9ovSzBvTNjXCcVztV07A4/edit?usp=sharing){:target="_blank"}**

-## Operations
+## Operations & Security

 ### Kubernetes operator for gateways and Metadata servers